FAQs

 When can I have an early surgical abortion (suction termination)?

-It will depend on on how many weeks pregnant you are (your gestation), your medical history, personal preference and circumstances, and services offered in your area.
+It depends on how many weeks pregnant you are, your medical history, what you want and what is offered in your region.

 -